Frequently Asked Questions

 If you miss a dose and remember it <12 hours later, take it upon remembering.

-The same law (DATA-2000) that allows physicians to prescribe medications for opioid addiction, from their office also limits how many patients they can treat.
+The same law (DATA-2000) that allows physicians to prescribe certain opioid medications for opioid addiction from their office also limits how many patients they can treat.

 You will still be able to be treated for pain with elective dental or surgical procedures.